subquery/subql/docs/README.md

     <div class="main">
       <div>
         <h2 class="welcomeTitle">Welcome to SubQuery’s <span>Docs</span></h2>
-        <p>This is a place where you can find everything you need to know to about what SubQuery is and what it can do for you.</p>
+        <p>This is a place where you can learn how SubQuery can help you explore and transform chain data to build faster and more intuitive dApps</p>
       </div>
     </div>
   </section>